cgoldsby/TvOSMoreButton/README.md

 - and More 😉

 ## Usage
-Check out the Example workspace for a more details.
+Check out the Example workspace for more details.

 ```swift
     private func setUpUI() {